Lola is released on 7 April in cinemas and on 8 May on digital platforms.

 Last year’s Fantasia Festival offered us the sublime Japanese micro-budget time travel picture Beyond the Infinite Two Minutes.
-Now FrightFest 2022 brings us a temporal paradox World War Two gem that provides a fascinating exploration of ethical reasoning, Andrew Legge’s LOLA.
+Now FrightFest 2022 brings us a temporal paradox World War Two gem that explores ethical reasoning, Andrew Legge’s LOLA.

 READ MORE: BEYOND THE INFINITE TWO MINUTES